The web view is part of the campus mobile app: it takes content from the internet and uses the phone’s browser engine to show it in the app.

 - Campus Guide tiles, specifically In-app Web Links (see Figure 1)

 - Integrated content in My Courses, such as Enrollment, Bursar, Holds, Financial Aid, Directory, and others

-Figure 1: Campus Cloud Studio showing creation of a Web Link tile, of the “In-app link” type.
+Figure 1: Campus Cloud Studio shows a Web Link tile created of the “In-app link” type.
 In-app links can have issues with Web View.
-See Troubleshooting Steps, below.
+See Troubleshooting Steps below.

 Identifying issues with Web View